Rylan12/homebrew-dependency-viewer/README.md

 # Homebrew Dependency Viewer

+**The [`brew bundle`](https://github.com/Homebrew/homebrew-bundle) external command is a built-in tool that does the same thing (but better).
+Specifically, `brew bundle cleanup` will list all formulae not in the `Brewfile` and `brew bundle cleanup --force` will remove all of these formulae.
+To reset the `Brewfile` to the list of formulae currently installed, run `brew bundle dump`.**

 This is a utility to view Homebrew packages that no other packages depend on.
 This is helpful for removing old packages that were once requirements but are no longer used.

 ## Usage